depiteam1r4/DVWA-Web-Security-Assessment/README.md

 ## 🙏 Acknowledgments

 Special thanks to the **Digital Egypt Pioneers Initiative (DEPI)** for providing the training environment and learning opportunity.

----

-## ⭐ If you found this repository useful, consider giving it a star!